rathena/vsce-rathena-language-support/README.md

 ## Installation

-Visit [the extension's page](https://marketplace.visualstudio.com/items?itemName=secretdataz.athena-language-support) in Visual Studio Marketplace.
-You can also install the extension directly from Visual Studio Code's extension menu.
+You can install the extension directly from Visual Studio Code's extension menu.

 ## Contributing